patrickcping/pingone-go-sdk-v2/README.md

 * `client.RiskAPIClient`
 * `client.VerifyAPIClient`

 In the above, if an `AccessToken` is provided, this will be verified and used.
-If the `AccessToken` is not provided, the SDK will retrieve an access token from the provided `ClientID`, `ClientSecret`, `EnvironmentID` and `Region` parameters.
+If the `AccessToken` is not provided, the SDK will retrieve an access token from the provided `ClientID`, `ClientSecret`, `EnvironmentID` and `RegionCode` parameters.

-The client SDK defaults to production hostnames, and the `Region` is used to add the relevant suffix to the hostname.
-For example, `Europe` as a `Region` value with suffix the service hostname with `.eu`.
+The client SDK defaults to production hostnames, and the `RegionCode` is used to add the relevant suffix to the hostname.
+For example, `EU` as a `RegionCode` value with suffix the service hostname with `.eu`.
 Hostnames can be overridden with the optional `APIHostnameOverride`, and `AuthHostnameOverride` parameters.

 An API call can be made against the API objects, as in the following example to get all environments in a tenant: